-The variation in approaches to green infrastructure in local planning is not helpful in promoting and resourcing green infrastructure.
-The lack of a sound evidence base does not encourage local contributions to the development of strategic green infrastructure assets.
+While it is the prerogative of each local authority to progress green infrastructure planning in a way which suits their needs, the variation in approaches to green infrastructure in local planning is not helpful in promoting and resourcing green infrastructure.
+If there is a lack of a sound evidence base, this does not encourage local contributions to the development of strategic green infrastructure assets.